-The Commission is made up of six Commissioners, including a Chair, with the exception of the period 1 January 2024 until 31 March 2024, when only five were appointed.
+The Commission is made up of six Commissioners, including a Chair.
 The Commissioners are appointed by the Secretary of State for Northern Ireland.
 A secretariat supports the Commission in the delivery of its statutory responsibilities as set out in the Act.

-The Secretary to the Commission was Sarah Teer, from the 1st July 2020 until 31st December 2023.
-Ralph Roche was appointed Secretary on 3rd May 2024.
-Two members of the Secretariat served as joint Secretary in the intervening period.
-The

-Secretary is responsible for the effective operation of the secretariat and for managing its financial and human resources.
+The Secretary to the Commission is Ralph Roche who was appointed Secretary on 3 May 2024.
+The Secretary is responsible for the effective operation of the Secretariat and for managing its financial and human resources.